 When I listed my company for sale I had the impression the sale would basically involve me being wired a bunch of money and me giving the password over for my Amazon account.
 Not quite this easy.

-Whenever you sell a business of any size, you have to pay about $5,000 on a lawyer to do up a contract.
-At one point I seriously considered doing up my own contract.
-To think now that I actually considered doing up my own contract is both hilarious and terrifying.
+Whenever you sell a business of any size, you have to pay about $5,000 on a lawyer to draw up a contract.
+At one point I seriously considered drawing up my own contract.
+To think now that I actually considered drawing up my own contract is both hilarious and terrifying.

-When we were doing up the the 11 page contract, literally 10 pages of it made zero sense to me.
-Since selling my company I’ve referred back to it probably every week.
-I’ve referred back to the non-compete section countless times to see what I can and can’t do.
-I’ve referred back to the indemnity portion to know what I’m on the hook for after the sale.
+When we were drawing up the 11-page contract, literally 10 pages of it made zero sense to me.
+Since selling my company, I've referred back to it probably every week.
+I've referred back to the non-compete section countless times to see what I can and can't do.
+I've referred back to the indemnity portion to know what I'm on the hook for after the sale.
 And so on, and so on.

 In hindsight, there's things I would probably have structured differently now but I don't think I would ever known to fight back on them until after I sold my first company.

 $1 millon Really Isn't That Much Money (Especially after taxes and in Vancouver)